 Websites are hacked by autonomous machines these days… not by humans hacking individual sites.
 These machines (aka bots) search the internet for vulnerable websites day and night.

-We get calls every month from people whose websites got hacked and I have some very specific things for you to do if you own a WordPress website.
+We get calls every month from people whose websites got hacked.
+If you own a WordPress website, I have some very specific things you can do to protect yourself.

-3. Never use admin as a username.
 That is what WordPress comes with out of the box and it should be changed immediately.
-Create a new administrative level user and delete admin.
+Create a new administrative level user and delete “admin.”

-6. Install Wordfence there are way too many options to talk about here it audits your website security, lets you do virus checks, and even lets you block whole countries from viewing your website.
+There are way too many options to talk about here.
+Wordfence audits your website security, lets you do virus checks, and even lets you block whole countries from viewing your website.

 Instead, create a separate administrative login for trusted developers to use.
 That way you can turn it off.